DeLTa: Demonstration and Language-Guided Novel Transparent Object Manipulation: Method

 {\textbf{Last-Inch Motion Planner.}} The motion execution consists of two stages: (1) global planning to reach the start point of the demonstration-based trajectory and (2) following the last-inch demonstration-based trajectory.
 A point cloud is generated from the depth estimation results described in \ref{subsubsec:depth_estimation} and used to construct a world collision model for safe execution.
 This process is performed during the \textit{LookFor} action, when the robot has the best view of the environment.

 In the first stage, a collision-aware joint-space trajectory ${}^{B}q_{\mathrm{pre}}$ is planned \cite{sundaralingam2023curobo}.
 This trajectory moves the robot from its current pose to the starting pose of ${}^{B}\tau_{\mathrm{al}}$.
 The final joint configuration from ${}^{B}q_{\mathrm{pre}}$ is then used as the initial condition for tracking ${}^{B}\tau_{\mathrm{al}}$.
 A corresponding joint-space trajectory ${}^{B}q_{\mathrm{al}}$ for ${}^{B}\tau_{\mathrm{al}}$ is generated using inverse kinematics (IK) formulated as a quadratic programming (QP) optimization problem, incorporating collision avoidance and joint limit constraints \cite{ashkanazy2023collision}.
-If a valid plan cannot be generated, ${}^{B}\tau_{\mathrm{al}}$ is adjusted by introducing small translation and orientation perturbations to the target object pose, to ensure a collision-free path for both ${}^{B}q_{\mathrm{pre}}$ and ${}^{B}q_{\mathrm{al}}$ as shown in \Fref{fig:trajectory_change}.
+If a valid plan cannot be generated, ${}^{B}\tau_{\mathrm{al}}$ is adjusted by introducing small translation and orientation perturbations to the target object pose, to ensure a collision-free path for both ${}^{B}q_{\mathrm{pre}}$ and ${}^{B}q_{\mathrm{al}}$ as shown in Fig.~\ref{fig:trajectory_change}.

 During the second stage, the robot tracks ${}^{B}\tau_{\mathrm{al}}$ using the same QP-based IK solver with adaptive accuracy.
-We set different tolerances for the solver depending on trajectory progress.
-For the first $\alpha$ of the trajectory, a larger tolerance is applied to provide flexibility for collision avoidance and joint limit handling.
-In the final $1-\alpha$, a smaller tolerance is enforced to ensure precise manipulation near the target object.
-This hierarchical strategy achieves both safe obstacle avoidance and high-precision execution during the final phase of the task.
-The framework is insensitive to the choice of $\alpha$, which is set to 0.8 empirically.
+The solver tolerance is gradually tightened as the end-effector approaches the target, prioritizing collision avoidance and joint limit handling during the early phase, and enforcing higher precision near task completion.
+This strategy enables safe obstacle avoidance during the approach while ensuring accurate manipulation near task completion~\cite{lu2023cfvs}.